 |2017/18||49.7||2,088||37.9||118||28.6||55||48.4||38||51.4||1,849||withheld because a small sample size makes it unreliable||21|

-The sample for the Taking Part survey is chosen by first randomly selecting households from the Postcode Address File.
+Respondents are chosen randomly from the Postcode Address File.

 - compensate for unequal probabilities of selection